The brief history of YRE

 Merging to Foundation for Environmental Education programme

-When the project was experimentally absorbed by what was then the Foundation for the Environmental Education in Europe (FEEE) (today only FEE.
-The last E stood for ”in Europe”, and was dropped once it spread outside Europe), the last step to create what we know today as the Young Reporters for the Environment had finally been taken.
-In 1994, Luxembourg would become the first country to officially implement the programme.
+When the project was experimentally absorbed by what was then the Foundation for the Environmental Education in Europe (FEEE) (today's FEE), the last step to create Young Reporters for the Environment had finally been taken.
+In 1994, Luxembourg would become the first country to officially implement the YRE programme.
 It was no longer an experiment.

 Young Reporters for the Environment today

-The global coordination of the Young Reporters for the Environment has since moved from the Foundation for Environmental Education's office in Paris to the International Head Office in Copenhagen.
+The international coordination of the Young Reporters for the Environment programme now takes place at the International Head Office in Copenhagen, Denmark.

 For more information about the origins of the Young Reporters for the Environment (YRE), check out this video featuring Philippe Saugier – the YRE creator – and Pedro Marcelino, one of the earliest YRE students (Mission Antarctica, 1996).